 Outsourcing companies have seen a spike in productivity up to 40% while working from home.
-Absences declined at the same rate since employees can take care of their families better.
-At the same time, they saved as much as 20% on costs on utilities and other expenses.
+Absences declined at the same rate since employees could take care of their families better.
+At the same time, they saved as much as 20% on costs of utilities and other expenses.

-Meanwhile, the government is continuously urged to rethink the off-site work cap set to PEZA-registered companies.
-Currently, registered businesses are allowed to have up to 75% of their workforce deployed remotely until March 31, 2022.
+Meanwhile, the government is continuously urged to rethink the off-site work cap set for PEZA-registered companies.
+Currently, registered businesses are allowed to have up to 75% of their workforce deployed remotely until March 31, 2023.

 Global work-from-home statistics you need to know

 Companies around the globe are bracing for massive changes in running their business and the way they work.
 Even employee expectations have changed, slowly navigating towards more flexibility and a better work environment for teams.